GitHub Team permissions vs direct repository access

 - Review direct grants regularly and turn recurring patterns into team-based structure.

-repod helps when you already know the structure should be team-driven but the live state has drifted too far to clean up comfortably by hand.
+repod helps when you already know GitHub repository permissions should be team-driven but the live state has drifted too far to clean up comfortably by hand.

 - review current repo-team structure across the org